undermink/scroller/readme.md

 If you have pygame installed you can just run the `scroller.py` without any arguments...
 Otherwise you'd have to install [pygame](https://www.pygame.org) first.

+### keys
+Once the game is up and running you can control by pressing:

+a ---> kick or use a weapon (if you have one) s ---> switch weapon q ---> quit the game
+← ---> go left
+→ ---> go right
+↑ ---> jump

 ## license
 GPLv3